joelchan/notes/discourse-graph/sources/@laveSituatedLearningLegitimate1991.md

             - knowledge is situated, shouldn't be disembedded from the setting and community

-            - talking about a practice from the outside may lead to just learning to "talk the talk", with no actual learning (of the knowledge necessary for practice) taking place; need to "^^[[talk within a practice]]^^", not talk about it (p.
-107)
+            - talking about a practice from the outside may lead to just learning to "talk the talk", with no actual learning (of the knowledge necessary for practice) taking place; need to "^^[[talk within a practice]]

                 - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fmegacoglab%2F_B3ynM4S5p.png?alt=media&token=0c828e34-004a-4a2c-a520-d312d601fed2)